dtn7/bp7-rs/README.md

 Rust implementation of dtn bundle protocol 7 draft https://tools.ietf.org/html/draft-ietf-dtn-bpbis-31

 This library only handles encoding and decoding of bundles, not transmission or other processing of the data.
 A full daemon using this library can be found here: https://github.com/dtn7/dtn7-rs

+Through the provided FFI interface, this library can also be used from C/C++, nodejs or flutter.

 ## Benchmarking